 What is Tableau?

 Perhaps you’ve heard a growing buzz in data science circles about Tableau.
-The Seattle-based software firm—which, according to Fortune, “pioneered the concept of ‘visual analytics'”—got its start at Stanford University in 2003 and launched an initial public offering in 2013.
+The Seattle-based software firm got its start at Stanford University in 2003 and launched an initial public offering in 2013.

-Today Tableau boasts more than 28,000 customer accounts, including the World Bank, Coca-Cola, Exxon Mobil, Homeland Security, Pfizer, Fannie Mae, Gallup, Nike, and Adobe.
+Today Tableau boasts more than tens of thousands of customer accounts, including Red Hat, Nissan, Whole Foods, and Verizon.
 Allrecipes executives are using Tableau to develop a 360° view of consumers.
 More than 600 employees at Cornell University perform analysis with Tableau: They manage contributor relations, visualize faculty salary statistics, and track which students are in which classes.
 Tableau helps Zillow provide self-serve business intelligence that empowers business owners to answer their own questions.

 - Tableau Desktop — “fast analytics for everyone” — allows you to explore and visualize data in minutes, connecting to data and performing queries without ever writing a line of code.